madebayo1023/410-CS-Project/README.md

 - install all dependencies included in the requirements.txt file
 - run 'python app.py' to start up the applictaion on port 3000 on your local computer (http://127.0.0.1:3000/).
 - once the application starts up, you can enter any song of your choice to get recommendations based on it!
-- we assume that the song title is in dataset & the query entered matches it exactly
+- we assume that the song title is in dataset & the query entered matches it exactly.
+Some example test queries are:
-- * Blank Space
+ * Blank Space
  * End Game
  * Hello
  * Don’t Hurt Yourself
  * Hotline Bling
  * Unforgettable
  * A Thousand Bad Times